 The Sociedad Bermeana still occupies part of the building.
-However, there is also an Irish bar, a café and a restaurant (menú del día for 12 €, taxes included) as well as an exhibition room called “Nextor Basterretxea” which is also used as a cinema.
+However, there is also an Irish bar, a café and a restaurant (menú del día for around 16 €, taxes included) as well as an exhibition room called “Nextor Basterretxea” which is also used as a cinema.
 The bar terrace is a very nice place for a coffee, overlooking the Lamera Park and the water.

 Main Square: Town Hall & Santa María Church